AI Powered Code Review Tools

 Tekk runs four types of reviews, each one grounded in what's actually in your repo.

 Security review Not an OWASP checklist.
 The agent reads your authentication layer, your database queries, your API surface, and finds real issues: exposed secrets, injection points, missing authorization checks, insecure data handling.
 It tells you what's wrong and where.
+This matters because injection vulnerabilities are the single most common flaw in LLM-generated code, appearing in 16 of 20 studies in a systematic literature review.

 Architecture review Bad patterns compound.
 The tight coupling you introduced in week two becomes structural by month three.
 Tekk's architecture review surfaces those patterns before they get load-bearing — dependency tangles, missing abstractions, brittle data models — and tells you what to refactor before it becomes a rewrite.